AdobeDocs/experience-manager-guides-learn.en/help/tutorials/native-pdf/add-barcode.md

 ---
 title: Native PDF Publish Feature | Add barcode
-description: Learn how to add barcode.
+description: Learn how to add barcodes.
 exl-id: ?????
 ---
 # Add barcode

 Barcodes can be useful to include information that can be easily processed by machines.
 Similarly, QR-codes can be used for links that readers can open with their mobile devices.

-This tutorial demonstrates how to add barcode on the top of every page in the generated PDF document.
+This tutorial demonstrates how to add barcodes on the top of every page in the generated PDF document.

 ### Resource ID in DITA map